+What happens in maintenance and many operations can be explained with a simple, but a scientific concept – Entropy.
 Entropy is a thermodynamic concept that represents chaos and degradation.
-It occurs naturally in any physical system and will naturally grow (i.e.: become more chaotic) if we don’t do something to arrest its growth.
+It occurs naturally in any physical system and will naturally grow (i.e.: the system will become more chaotic) if we don’t do something to arrest its growth.
 Doing something requires the expenditure of energy, so energy is what counters entropy.
 We don’t speak of these thermodynamic terms and concepts in everyday language and conversation, but they are at work behind the scenes.
-We are well advised to remain aware of them and act accordingly or nature will steadily and relentlessly increase the state of chaos in which we exist.
+For practical purposes, if we want something to remain orderly we need to put some energy (effort) into keeping it that way.
+We are well-advised to remain aware of this, and act accordingly, or nature will steadily and relentlessly increase the state of chaos in which we exist.

 Reliable performance by our installed systems is what we want.
-We get it by designing systems that are reliable, operating them properly without overstressing them and by maintaining them so the inherent reliability can be achieved.
+We get that by designing systems to be reliable, operating them properly (i.e.: not overstressing them), and by maintaining them properly so the inherent reliability designed in, can be achieved.

-Maintenance of the asset itself is another form of energy we need to invest into.
-It has two spending components: proactive and repair.
+Maintenance of the asset itself is another form of energy we need to invest in, in two ways: proactive and repair.
 Within limits (note that we can overdo it here) the more of the right proactive work we do, the less repair work we will do.
 Proactive costs will rise, but repair costs (which are usually a multiple of proactive costs) will fall.
 Overall maintenance costs (total) will fall.

-If you think of a pie with two slices – one proactive and one reactive.
-With poor maintenance the reactive slide will be much larger.
+If you think of a pie with two slices – one proactive (green) and one reactive (red).
+With poor maintenance, the reactive slice will be much larger.
 With the right amount of proactive maintenance though, the reactive slice will be smaller but more – the overall size of the pie shrinks!
-This is all good news because our overall costs will fall.
+This is all good news too because our overall costs will fall.

 There’s also another big economic effect that people often overlook.
 Your margins will also increase.